Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 But also, there is blood in the phlegm.

-The condition is characterized by the inability of the heart to pump blood throughout the body as it should, which can cause fluid to flow into the alveolar spaces in the lungs that are normally supposed to fill with air.
+The condition is characterized by the inability of the heart to pump blood throughout the body as it should, which can cause fluid to flow into the alveolar spaces in the lungs that are generally supposed to fill with air.

 In addition to anxiety, restlessness, and decreased alertness, other symptoms of pulmonary edema include sweating, pale skin, wheezing or gurgling noises when breathing, and blood in phlegm.